rcallaby/Learn-Git/Lessons/Part 07 - Git and Github in Agile Development/outline.md

-X. Git and GitHub in Agile Development
+# Git and GitHub in Agile Development

-A. Git and GitHub's role in agile software development
+## Git and GitHub's role in agile software development

-B. Branching strategies for agile teams
+## Branching strategies for agile teams

-C. Managing project backlogs and sprints with GitHub
+## Managing project backlogs and sprints with GitHub

-D. Integrating Git and GitHub with issue tracking tools
+## Integrating Git and GitHub with issue tracking tools